zaf/temp/Readme.md

 # temp
-A package to create temporary files and directories based on the on ioutil Go package --
+A package to create temporary files and directories based on the ioutil Go package --
     import "github.com/zaf/temp"